-One of Dr. Sean Behnam’s main concerns when performing a hair transplant procedure is naturalness of the hairline.
-The hairline has to be natural.
+One of Dr. Sean Behnam’s main concerns when performing a hair transplant procedure is how natural the hairline looks.
 He takes great care in choosing the grafts that are used for the hairline.
-His one surgery a day policy allows him the time that it takes to create a hairline that suits the patient’s face and is perfect in its’ imperfections.
-What does that mean “perfect in its’ imperfections?”
+His one-surgery-a-day policy allows him the time that it takes to create a hairline that suits the patient’s face and is perfect in it’s imperfections.
+What does he mean by “perfect in it’s imperfections?”
 What it means is that it is not too straight and that both sides are not exactly alike without being lopsided.
-Many of the old transplants look unnatural because they are two straight and symmetrical.
+Many of the old transplants look unnatural because they are too straight and symmetrical.
 Also, many were created with multi-hair grafts in the hair line, this will give a pluggy look.
 Dr. Behnam often repairs these hair transplants that were done by doctors using old technology.
 To repair those old hair transplants, he surrounds the pluggy grafts with single hair grafts.
 Also the design is altered such that it is not too straight.
 Occasionally, if Dr. Behnam feels that a multi-haired graft has been placed too low in the hair line, while performing the repair he will remove the graft and place it behind the hair line where it can contribute to density without looking unnatural.
 Patient who are unhappy with the appearance of an old hair transplant should see Dr. Behnam for a free consultation to see if they are a candidate for repair.